HOW TO LEARN MORE ABOUT YOUR CHILD'S DAY AT SCHOOL

 Here are some simple prompts for supporting your child in communicating with you about their day.
 Obviously, switch this up according to their age and developmental level.

 What color was the paint today?
 Did you choose to mix the colors together, or did you keep them separate?

 Who sat next to you on the rug today.
 Did you talk to them?
 Can your remember her name?
 I wonder who you will sit with tomorrow?

 At playtime, did you choose to play right away or did you watch the other children for a while first?
 I wonder if you climbed or colored with chalk?

 Did you work with blocks?
+Was the water table open or closed?
 I wonder what the choices will be for tomorrow?

 Child-led Conversation Tips:

 When you are speaking to your child and you want to gather more information, try not to be too leading.
 Reflect their words back at them and then wait.
 It goes a bit like this: